BUSTED: Mahwah Woman, 40, Charged With Shooting Up SUV Outside Waldwick Home

 "A motive for the shooting is still under investigation," Seifert said.

-Dzugay used to live in the house next door to where the Lexus was parked.
-Her ex-husband still lives in that house, records show.
+Dzugay used to live at 60 Grove Street, which is next door to where the Lexus was parked.
+Her ex-husband still owns and lives in that house, records show.

 PREVIOUS STORY: Ring video from a home in Waldwick apparently shows the person suspected of peppering a vehicle parked in a residential driveway up the block with several gunshots before dawn Wednesday.

-Note: UPDATE: A 40-year-old Mahwah woman was charged with shooting up an SUV parked in the driveway of a former Waldwick neighbor.